SUPREME LP RECORDINGS

 The Original (BlueBack) Pressing-An Anecdote

-What about the sonics of the originals?
-Well, we are in luck here, because around 10 years ago I stumbled on an extremely rare, sealed BlueBack.
+What about the sonics of the original pressings?
+Well, we are in luck here, because around 20 years ago now (the early 1990s) I stumbled on an extremely rare, sealed BlueBack.
 I was literally in shock when I found it, thinking I was dreaming.
 Upon returning home, I found my closest audiophile friend waiting for me (Israel Blume, now of Coincident Speaker Technology).
 He begged me to hear the famous Espana right then.
-I hesitated, but I eventually obliged him.
+I hesitated at first, but I eventually obliged him.

 We listened for a short while, and both of us became increasingly incredulous.
 Finally, my guest diplomatically asked me if there was something wrong with my system.
 I said no, and that I had just played my system the night before.
 I took the Argenta LP off before the end of Chabrier's Espana, and played the Ansermet version on the Decca Jubille label.